jmauricioaferreira/animais-fantasticos/README.md

 ### Hi! 👋

-#### This illustrative Desktop website was created taking as an example a JAVASCRIPT class from https://www.origamid.com/
+#### Illustrative website created from the classes avaliable on https://www.origamid.com/